 “A corporation is like a landscape.
 While leaders focus on the forest, managers focus on the trees.
 And while a board, in its assurance role, is focused on protecting the firm from what's hiding behind the trees, in its directorship role the board is focused on the value that lies beyond the forest”

-The DLMA Matrix is structured on three levels:
+The Value vs Control Matrix is structured on three levels:

-- Diagonal.
+Diagonal.
 Assurance and leadership represents perspectives that can be practiced throughout the organisation without formal authority; whilst directorship and management require specific delegated authority.
 Only managers manage and directors direct.

 DLMA Analysis is principally a brainstorming tool. it provides a simple, structured and effective way to provoke a new way of thinking and shared insights.